hannawong/ColXLM/README.md

 #### Pretraining Dataset Construction
 We use [multiligual Wiki](https://dumps.wikimedia.org/) as pretraining dataset, and our approach is conceptually similar to the Inverse Cloze Task (ICT), where one sentence is sampled from a Wiki paragraph as query, and the rest of the paragraph is treated as document.
+We also use `triples.train.small.tar.gz` from [MSMARCO PASSAGE RANKING DATASET](https://github.com/microsoft/MSMARCO-Passage-Ranking) as training corpus, and use an in-house translation model to translate it into 15 languages.
 The ColXLM-15 model includes these languages: en-fr-es-de-it-pt-nl-sv-pl-ru-ar-zh-ja-ko-hi, represented by [ISO 639-2 Code](https://www.loc.gov/standards/iso639-2/php/code_list.php)

 #### Pretraining Details